Weekdays 9:30am - 7pm.

 “Stick of Butter” side effect of fat freezing: Areas affected by PAH look like a stick of butter (often in the shape of the cryolipolysis applicator) as the fat tissue is raised.

-Dr Ivan Puah, a liposuction doctor and Chairman of Lipo Peer Review Committee Singapore, who has been performing body sculpting for more than 15 years, has seen a visible increase of Paradoxical Adipose Hyperplasia (PAH) cases in his practice in the past few years.
+Dr Ivan Puah, a liposuction doctor and Chairman of the Lipo Peer Review Committee in Singapore, who has been performing lipo and body sculpting for over 20 years, has observed a noticeable increase in Paradoxical Adipose Hyperplasia (PAH) cases in his practice in recent years.

 "Technically, the first PAH case reported was in 2014 in the United States.
 In Singapore, with the popularity and affordability of cryolipolysis, I see more patients who have come in for a consultation with me to do corrective surgery for their PAH.
 Almost 60% of these patients are Singaporeans, who have spent thousands of dollars on cryolipolysis, wanting to reduce localised fat non-invasively, only to end up with toughened and swollen skin.
 PAH sufferers are not only physically affected, but also psychologically traumatised," explains Dr Puah.

 The full effects of PAH are typically seen from one to six months following the first cryolipolysis treatment.
-The “stick of butter” appearance is hard to ignore as the skin bulges over time.
+The "stick of butter" appearance is rugged to ignore as the skin bulges over time.

 "Based on the number of patients I am treating, I suspect that PAH is far more prevalent than reported because many of them are not even aware that they have it.
 It is an unfortunate complication that ironically affects patients who want to reduce fat without undergoing surgery," says Dr Puah.